electron/electron/docs/api/menu.md

 * `event` Event

-Emitted when a popup is close either manually or with `menu.closePopup()`
+Emitted when a popup is closed either manually or with `menu.closePopup()`.

 ### Instance Properties